LuiseFreese/blog/how-to-build-a-FAQ-Bot-in-minutes.md

 # How to build an FAQ bot for Microsoft Teams with Power Virtual Agents in minutes

 In this blog I want to show you, how you can build, test and publish an FAQ bot for Microsoft Teams within minutes.
-We will use the Power Virtual Agents for Teams, which means, that you will not need any additional license to your Microsoft 365 license, for reference see also [Power Virtual Agents for Microsoft Teams plan] (https://docs.microsoft.com/en-us/power-virtual-agents/requirements-licensing-subscriptions#power-virtual-agents-for-microsoft-teams-plan).
+We will use the Power Virtual Agents for Teams, which means, that you will not need any additional license to your Microsoft 365 license, for reference see also [Power Virtual Agents for Microsoft Teams plan](https://docs.microsoft.com/en-us/power-virtual-agents/requirements-licensing-subscriptions#power-virtual-agents-for-microsoft-teams-plan).

 ## What is Power Virtual Agents?